Fiji beat Australia at World Cup for first time

 Lalakai Foketi went over late on to cut the deficit to 22-15 but Eddie Jones' side could not mount a comeback.

-Fiji's first-ever World Cup win over the Wallabies puts significant pressure on their opponents in Pool C.
+Fiji's first-ever World Cup win over the Wallabies moves them above their opponents into second in Pool C.

+The pair are locked together on six points after two matches with Fiji ahead thanks to their head-to-head record.

+With just the top two advancing to the quarter-finals, Fiji's match in Saint-Etienne was crucial.

 More to follow.